mui/material-ui/docs/src/pages/components/toggle-button/toggle-button.md

 # Toggle Buttons

-<p class="description">Toggle buttons can be used individually or as a group.</p>
+<p class="description">Toggle buttons can be used standalone or as a group.</p>

-## Single Toggle Button
+## Standalone Toggle Button

-To implement a single Toggle button:
+To implement a standalone Toggle button:

 {{"demo": "pages/components/toggle-button/ToggleButton.js"}}